-Note: depending on the model and manufacturer of your Chromebook, the keys we’ll reference may appear in different locations on your keyboard.
+Note: depending on the model and manufacturer of your Chromebook, the keys we reference may appear in different locations on your keyboard.

-To capture a screenshot on a Chromebook, there are two quick keyboard tips you can use, both of which need the Switch Window (or Show Windows) key to work.
+To capture a screenshot on a Chromebook, there are two quick keyboard shortcuts, both of which need the Switch Window (or Show Windows) key to work.
 This button is usually found in the top row.

 For full screenshots, hold down the Ctrl + Switch Window keys.

-If you just want a portion of the screen, hold down the Ctrl + Shift + Switch Window keys, and then click and drag the cursor to select the area you want to capture.
+If you just want a screenshot of a portion of the screen, hold down Ctrl + Shift + Switch Window, then click and drag the cursor to select the area you want to capture.
 If you have the latest version of Chrome OS, this will also open the Screen Capture tool.

 For external keyboards, the combinations are different: